rxa-io/readysignal/README.md

 Please check Ready Signal site for tips on how to format your data.
 Currently only available at the *"State"* or *"Country"* geo grain and the *“Month”* or *“Day”* time grain.
 Use a file name OR Pandas DataFrame.
+Set `create_custom_features=0` to prevent Ready Signal from storing the input target data for future use.

 ```python
 rs.auto_discover(access_token, geo_grain, date_grain, filename=None, df=None, create_custom_features=1)